 Robert is a percussionist dedicated to the interdisciplinary possibilities of music, media and science.
 He has performed throughout the world as a soloist at many electronic music festivals and venues and has recently written chapters for New England and Routledge Press.
 Mr. Esler also regularly performs with Crossing 32nd Street, a Phoenix based contemporary music group, and Rules of Play, a contemporary music duo with Lisa Tolentino.
 His playing can be heard on Cantaloupe Records, CIEM, Tzadik Records, Mode Records, and Human Ear Records.
 He is currently full-time faculty at Glendale Community College in Sound Design and Music Technology and part-time instructor in the Digital Culture program at ASU.

-Lisa is an artist, musician, and interaction designer with a specializations in computer science, percussion and electronics.
+Lisa is an artist, musician, and interaction designer with specializations in computer science, percussion, electronics and disability studies.
 Her work focuses on cross-cultural understanding through computing, music, digital storytelling and game design.

 Lisa has played with San Diego-based ensemble red fish blue fish under the direction of Steven Schick, and the Pakaraguian Kulintang Ensemble led by master kulintang artist and scholar, Bernard Ellorin.
 She performs regularly with Crossing 32nd Street, a Phoenix-based contemporary music group; and Rules of Play, a contemporary music duo with Robert Esler.
 She is currently faculty in Paradise Valley Community College’s Video Game Production program.